Motor oil: SAE J300 viscosity grades

-American Petroleum Institute (API)
+American Petroleum Institute

 Engine lubricants are evaluated against the American Petroleum Institute (API), SJ, SL, SM, SN, SP, CH-4, CI-4, CI-4 PLUS, CJ-4, CK, and FA, as well as International Lubricant Standardization and Approval Committee (ILSAC) GF-3, GF-4, GF-5, GF-6A, GF-6B and Cummins, Mack and John Deere (and other Original Equipment Manufacturers (OEM)) requirements.
 These evaluations include chemical and physical properties using bench test methods as well as actual running engine tests to quantify engine sludge, oxidation, component wear, oil consumption, piston deposits and fuel economy.
 Originally S for spark ignition and C for compression, as used with diesel engines.
 Many oil producers still refer these categories in their marketing.

 The API sets minimum performance standards for lubricants.
 Motor oil is used for the lubrication, cooling, and cleaning of internal combustion engines.
 Motor oil may be composed of only a lubricant base stock in the case of mostly obsolete non-detergent oil, or a lubricant base stock plus additives to improve the oil's detergency, extreme pressure performance, and ability to inhibit corrosion of engine parts.